UPDATED COMPARISON FOR 2018, INCLUDING SHOPIFY PLUS, BIGCOMMERCE ENTERPRISE, AND MAGENTO 2.

 Like Shopify, BigCommerce makes it relatively easy to handle your SEO needs.
-The process for creating page titles, URLs, meta descriptions, alt tags, and robot.txt is as intuitive as one could hope for.
+The process for creating page titles, URLs, meta descriptions, alt tags, and robot.txt is as intuitive as one could hope.
 However, working with a BigCommerce SEO partner such as Coalition Technologies is still how you get the best SEO results from the platform.
-Unfortunately, BigCommerce doesn’t offer a blog, so you would need to shoehorn one in using Blogger or another blogging platform.
+Unfortunately, BigCommerce doesn’t offer a blog, so you would need to shoehorn a site into using Blogger or another blogging platform.

 Shopify has three plans: Basic, Professional, and Unlimited.
 Each plan comes with unlimited bandwidth, limitless product listings, and a discount code generator that simplifies offering discounts.
-Basic has 1 GB of storage, Professional has 5 GB, and Unlimited has limitless storage.
-Professional and Unlimited offer professional reporting capability and abandoned cart recovery, and the latter has a real-time carrier shipping application for order tracking.
+Basic has 1 GB of storage, Professional has 5 GB, and Unlimited has no size restrictions on storage.
+Both Professional and Unlimited offer a professional reporting capability and abandoned cart recovery, while the latter has a real-time carrier shipping application for order tracking.

 Shopify’s plans are nicely priced for what you get.
 Basic is $29/month, Professional costs $79/month, and Unlimited is $179/month.
 However, because Shopify isn’t especially feature-rich, you may need to purchase Shopify applications to operate your store efficiently, and the design theme you use could run between $80 and $180.
 Unless you use Shopify’s payment gateway, you’ll also pay double transaction fees: one fee to Shopify and another to a merchant service.

-Like its competitors, Shopify lets you create your own page titles, URLs, meta descriptions and other SEO elements with relative ease.
-However, it has a decisive advantage over BigCommerce and Magento in terms of SEO: it offers a built in blog, which is great for boosting traffic to your website via inbound marketing.
+Like its competitors, Shopify lets you create your page titles, URLs, meta descriptions and other SEO elements with relative ease.
+However, it has a decisive advantage over BigCommerce and Magento concerning SEO: it offers a built-in blog, which is great for boosting traffic to your website via inbound marketing.
 If you need assistance creating content for your store’s blog, Coalition Technologies will provide you with high-quality web content services.

 Contact Us Today

 While BigCommerce is our go-to platform, there are definite advantages to Shopify and Magento.
 We recommend all three platforms to our clients, depending on their specific needs.
-The Shopify vs BigCommerce vs Magento review above offers a basic overview of how the ecommerce platforms stack up regarding four areas that impact all users: ease of use, plan features, cost, and SEO capabilities.
+The Shopify vs. BigCommerce vs. Magento review above offers a basic overview of how the eCommerce platforms stack up regarding five areas that impact all users: ease-of-use, plan features, cost, SEO capabilities and each platform’s business viability.
 Depending on your specific preferences in these areas, you may now know which platform you wish to use, or at least know which one you would rather avoid.
 If you need help making a final decision, contact Coalition Technologies.

-We have helped hundreds of businesses choose the right ecommerce platform.
-As a core BigCommerce partner, Shopify partner, and top Magento partner, we have helped numerous companies get the most out of these platforms in terms of web design, content creation, marketing, and SEO.
-To learn how we can help you maximize the productivity of your business’ shopping cart software, call us today at (310) 827-3890, or click here to use our contact form.
+We have helped hundreds of businesses choose the right eCommerce platform.
+As a core BigCommerce partner, Shopify partner, and top Magento partner, we have helped numerous companies get the most out of these platforms with web design, content creation, marketing, and SEO.
+To learn how we can help you maximize the productivity of your business’ shopping cart software, call us today at (310) 905-8646, or click here to use our contact form.